List of The Galaxy Railways characters: Spica Platoon

-The all female Platoon.
-Named after the blue giant Spica star, which holds the title of being the brightest star in the Virgo constellation.
+The all female Platoon, it is named after the blue giant Spica star, which holds the title of being the brightest star in the Virgo constellation.
 It is another main Platoon in the series.
 Their engine is Flame Swallow.
 Unlike Sirius and Vega Platoons, their engine is not based on any real life locomotives.

+Their engine was destroyed and the members survived except for Julia, who is badly injured.
+The engine was destroyed, but was rebuilt in Season 2.

 Julia F. Reinhart

 The Captain of Spica Platoon.
 After graduating, she signed up for the SDF and was assigned to the Acrux Platoon.
-She was promoted to the Captain of Spica Platoon for her "analytical ability and high intelligence."
-She is bright, but also very stubborn and inflexible.
-However, she is very caring and has a high sense of responsibility.
+She was promoted to the Captain of Spica Platoon for her "analytical ability and high intelligence".
+She is bright, but also stubborn and inflexible, although she is very caring and has a high sense of responsibility.
 Her crew members trust her and see her as more of an older sister than a superior.
+She is about 35 years old at least.

-Work-wise, she doesn't get along very well with Murase, the Captain of Vega Platoon, because of her stubbornness to relinquish command and his tendency to act before he thinks.
+Work-wise, she doesn't get along well with Murase, the Captain of Vega Platoon, because of her stubbornness to relinquish command and his tendency to act before he thinks.
+She was badly injured during the battle.

 Percy Shelly

-The Pilot of Flame Swallow.
-She is an expert with vehicles, able to control everything from the smallest switching engine to the largest Combat Train with ease.
+The Pilot of Flame Swallow, she is an expert with vehicles, able to control everything from the smallest switching engine to the largest Combat Train with ease.
 After graduating from training, she took a course with an SDF piloting expert and was assigned to Spica Platoon.
 Her ability to fly Flame Swallow has been called "extremely stable".

 She is an excellent mechanic, and owns several classic cars that she likes to drive around and tune in her private time.
 She is intelligent, but somewhat impatient.

 Maggie Redford

-The weapons specialist of Spica Platoon.
-She is a very skilled fighter pilot and graduated from the SDF Air Force Academy with the title of "Novice Rank S" before being assigned to Spica Platoon.
+The weapons specialist of Spica Platoon, she is a very skilled fighter pilot and graduated from the SDF Air Force Academy with the title of "Novice Rank S" before being assigned to Spica Platoon.

 She has a rough side and sometimes just wants to settle things by force.
 She also is a very gifted cook.

 Ai Matsuura

-The Radar and Communications Officer of Spica Platoon.
-Her parents were professional communications engineers.
+The Radar and Communications Officer of Spica Platoon, her parents were professional communications engineers.
 After graduating from training school, she was assigned to Spica Platoon due to her high processing capability and accuracy.
 She can sometimes become obsessed with processing.

 She has a jolly personality and is the jokester of Spica Platoon.
 She is naturally bright and attentive, which Captain Julia likes.
 She also has a sweet tooth, which has become a bit famous with the SDF Purchasing Department, due to her many shipments of gourmet candies.

-In episode 19 she also displayed and stated she was interested in a relationship with Manabu Yuuki, but this was never mentioned again.
+In episode 19 she also displayed and stated that she was interested in a relationship with Manabu Yuuki, but this was never mentioned again.